amir-kedis/git-wizards-presentation/outline.md

-## Presenation VS workshop:
+## Presentation VS workshop:
-- live action coding
+- Live-action coding
-- lecture is already small why not
+- The lecture is already small why not
 - every section will have a problem and they will solve it with us.
-- use your tools (2 labtops 2 screens) board if needed, remote
+- use your tools (2 laptops 2 screens) board if needed, remote
-- it needs to cohiseve as if 1 body is explaining everything
+- it needs to be cohesive as if 1 body is explaining everything
     - same examples on the repo changing the same files.